sastantua/matcha/front/src/note.md

 # React Basic

-	OkHistory {2013facebookopensourceactive and huge community}
+	- History {2013facebookopensourceactive and huge community}
-	OkWeb components {a new design}
+	- Web components {a new design}
-	OkJsx and rendering {html in javascript}
+	- Jsx and rendering {html in javascript}
-	OkConditional rendering {render what you need for a context}
+	- Conditional rendering {render what you need for a context}
-	OkState and lifecycle {top => bottom: state become props}
+	- State and lifecycle {top => bottom: state become props}
-	OkState and lifecycle {bottom => top: pass callback from parent to child component}
+	- State and lifecycle {bottom => top: pass callback from parent to child component}
-	OkList and keys {allow react self organize better than with basic index}
+	- List and keys {allow react self organize better than with basic index}
-	OkVirtual dom {abstract render managment}
+	- Virtual dom {abstract render managment}
-	OkFunction syntax {render "basic" component without state}
+	- Function syntax {render "basic" component without state}
-	OkObject syntax {create logic components => constructor, binding, this scope}
+	- Object syntax {create logic components => constructor, binding, this scope}
-	OkRender props {sharing code between components using a prop whose value is a function}
+	- Render props {sharing code between components using a prop whose value is a function}
-	OkLift state / higher order component {better design pattern}
+	- Lift state / higher order component {better design pattern}
-	OkRoutes {navigate in the app: react router dom}
+	- Routes {navigate in the app: react router dom}
+	- Context

 	UnclearHooks {a new design pattern}
 	UnclearComposition vs inheritance